 Some kind of trip on Lake Constance is of course a must when visiting Bregenz.
 You can do short excursions along the shores off Bregenz with a pedal or electric boat, or take a longer cruise on the lake.
 If you are staying for a few days, we recommend doing a daytrip to the historical town of Lindau in Germany, just 30 minutes away by ship.
 During the summer the commercial shipping fleets connects you with a number of ports around Lake Constance.

 Every summer an outdoor theatre stage, spectacularly set directly on the Lake Constance, attracts 200.000 spectators to opera performances.
-The 2017 festival presents Carmen by George Bizet on the Seebühne (stage on the lake).
-Nevertheless, this is not the only cultural spectacle going on in Bregenz during the summer months.
+The 2019 Bregenzer Festspiele presents Rigoletto by Guiseppe Verdi on the Seebühne (stage on the lake).
+Notwithstanding, this is not the only cultural spectacle going on in Bregenz during the summer months.
 Different venues stage almost 100 performances around town during July and August.

 For all ages and any interests

 We have just scratched the surface of what is on offer in the seaside capital of Vorarlberg, the westernmost state of Austria, on the border with Germany and Switzerland.
 You can easily spend a week here without getting bored and enjoying a wide range of activities, catering to most tastes and ages.
 Bregenz – despite its size is one of Austria’s most delightful and diverse holiday destination.
 Bregenz is all about having seaside fun in the Alps!